EDU8324 Learning Difficulties: Reading

-- a knowledge of factors which contribute to reading failure (Assessment item 1)
+- a knowledge of factors which contribute to reading difficulties (Assessment 1)

-- the ability to design and implement a reading assessment programme which provides for efficient class screening and for individual diagnosis and which includes a wide range of instruments - standardised, teacher constructed, informal (Assessment item 1 and 2)
+- the ability to design and implement reading assessments which provide for efficient class screening and for individual diagnosis (Assessment 1 and 2)

-- competency in identifying, diagnosing and teaching students with reading difficulties (Assessment item 1 and 2)
+- competency in identifying, diagnosing and teaching students with reading difficulties (Assessment 1 and 2)

 Text and materials required to be purchased or accessed